How to check user login history in WordPress

 WordPress user visit tracking data

-Using spreadsheets for WordPress user login statistics
+Creating custom WordPress user login statistics

 Once you’ve gathered the basic information about your users, you can create metrics and expand your understanding about them.
 The exact metrics depend on your use cases, but let’s see some ideas.